The Silent Stranger

 The Silent Stranger (Italian: Lo straniero di silenzio), also known as The Horseman and the Samurai and The Stranger in Japan, is a 1968 Spaghetti Western jidaigeki film directed by Luigi Vanzi.
 It is the second sequel to A Stranger in Town, with twenty minutes excised for its 1975 release.
 The film is the third in a series of four western films starring Tony Anthony as "The Stranger".
 Despite being produced in 1968 for MGM, the film was never given an official release until 1975, nearly a decade after the previous film in the series.
 Tony Anthony stated that he believed the film became the victim of a power struggle at MGM, and the film was re-edited when it was later released by a different studio.

 Plot

-The protagonist, a likeable American cowboy (Antony) in Edo-period 19th-Century Japan, becomes trapped in the middle of the strife between two feuding aristocratic Japanese families.
+The protagonist, an American cowboy in Edo-period 19th-Century Japan, becomes trapped in the middle of the strife between two feuding aristocratic Japanese families.
 The cowboy possesses a priceless scroll, acquired by chance while he was in Alaska, which both warring families want.
-Violent fighting ensues, involving Samuri swords, a Gatling gun, and a makeshift single-shot blunderbuss.
+Violent fighting ensues, involving Samurai swords, a Gatling gun, and a makeshift single-shot blunderbuss.
 In the end the cowboy returns the scroll (worth "one million dollars") to The Princess, a member of the family who are the rightful owners.